maherkhan-builds/demand-mapper/README.md

 - **Plan Upgrade Recommendations** – Suggests swaps: *replace X with Y*, with a short “why”
 - **Confidence Boost Mode** – Turns insights into an achievable next-step plan (no overwhelm)

-## Why This Can’t Be Done in ChatGPT
+## Why This Requires a Purpose-Built App

-This app needs structured inputs (courses, goals, timelines), consistent scoring logic, and an interactive workflow that students can repeat over time.
-ChatGPT can give general advice, but it can’t persist a student’s learning plan, compare versions, track progress, or deliver a reliable “scan → explain → upgrade → track” experience.
+General AI tools provide guidance in isolated interactions, but learning improvement needs structure, repetition, and progress over time.
+A dedicated app can manage structured inputs, apply consistent scoring, track changes, and guide students through a repeatable scan → explain → upgrade → track workflow—turning one-off advice into a reliable learning system.

 ## Who This Is For